OCA-Creations/Ally/README.md

 - Improve the quality and organization of the project
 - Improve command docs
 - <s>`ally list` will print a list of aliases</s>
-- `ally add ALIAS "OLD_COMMAND" -docs "DOCS"` will let the user add documentation for an alias (stored in a comment on the line above.)
+- <s>`ally add ALIAS "OLD_COMMAND" -docs "DOCS"` will let the user add documentation for an alias (stored in a comment on the line above.)</s>
 - Support bash and fish shells.
 - Currently, reload doesn't do anything.
 Can we fix this or remove it altogether?
+    - Being worked on - see [#8](https://github.com/OCA-Creations/Ally/issues/8)
 - Currently, quotes need to be escaped.
 Can we auto-escape them?
 - When installing, if `--reinstall` is not specified, don't overwrite the .ally file!
 - Should we rename to something other than .ally?
-- Should we have a custom file format like https://github.com/DannyBen/alf\?
+- Should we have a custom file format like https://github.com/DannyBen/alf
 - Check out https://github.com/DannyBen/bashly
 - Should this be public?
 How can we improve it first?
-- Add an sh install script for oneliner install.
+- <s>Add an sh install script for oneliner install.</s>
 - Add tests (and allow custom directories to be inputted for them)?
 - Allow the user to add a custom name for ally? `ally name CUSTOM_NAME`?
 - Improve code and args for all commands.